garrandall/popular-music-data/tracks/walking-into-sunshine-central-line.md

 ---
 Too much rainy days, rainy days
 Found so much lazy ways, lazy ways
-I've got to get away, oooh, baby
+I've got to get away, ohbaby
 This kind of life is not for me

 I'm working day and night, night and day